Juicy Crock Pot Pork Loin- Hawaiian Style

 • Cornstarch

-pork loin in slow cooker
+pork loin roast in crock pot

 Pork Loin vs Pork Tenderloin